-Ultra Low Inoculum Study-LRAP Suspended in Plasma Results
+Ultra Low Inoculum Studies: Results - LRAP Suspended in Plasma

-Of 10 bags inoculated, five supported bacterial growth (see Table 7).
-Of 50 initial culture samples taken from these five bags, 35 demonstrated sampling error resulting in false negative culture results.
-PGDprime Test results for these five bags were reactive starting 24 hours after inoculation of the bag.
+Of 16 bags inoculated, six supported bacterial growth (see Table 7).
+Of 60 initial culture samples taken from these six bags, 42 demonstrated sampling error resulting in false negative culture results.
+PGD prime Test results for these six bags were reactive starting 24 hours after inoculation of the bag.
 The times to detection of the two bags inoculated with Bacillus cerus were 24 and 36 hours.
 Time to detection for the bag inoculated with Klebsiella pneumoniae was 36 hours and was 96 hours for the two bags inoculated with Staphylococcus epidermidis.
-The Platelet PGDprime Test was able to detect bacterial contamination in LRAP (plasma) units when an early culture did not reliably detect bacteria due to sampling error.
+Time to detection for the bag inoculated with Acinetobacter baumannii was 96 hours.
+The Platelet PGD prime Test was able to detect bacterial contamination in LRAP (plasma) units when an early culture did not reliably detect bacteria due to sampling error.